Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Epilepsy Surgery Evaluation

-When seizures originate from a specific brain area and don't respond to medications, surgery may offer the possibility of cure.
-We work with leading neurosurgical centers for complete surgical evaluation.
+When seizures originate from a specific brain area and do not respond to medications, surgery may be considered in selected children after proper surgical evaluation.
+We work with experienced neurosurgical teams when this pathway is appropriate.

 Additional Treatment Approaches